-Individual planning applications are available for inspection on-screen in the Customer Service Centre, Granby Street, and on line at www.leicester.gov.uk/planning.
+Individual planning applications are available for inspection on line at www.leicester.gov.uk/planning.
 Comments and representations on individual applications are kept on application files, which can be inspected on line in the relevant application record.

 10 Consultations

 Consultations with other services and external organisations are referred to in individual reports.